EURAP is a prospective observational study of pregnancies with antiepileptic drugs (AEDs).

 EURAP is an independent research initiative promoted and implemented by physicians working on a non-profit basis.
 It is administratively organised by the Central Project Commission (CPC) with members representing different geographical areas and disciplines.

-EURAP is supported by educational grants to the CPC from Eisai Pharmaceuticals, GlaxoSmithKline, Janssen-Cilag, Johnson & Johnson, Pfizer, Bial, Sanofi-Synthelabo, Novartis and UCB Pharma.
-National networks may also receive support in the form of unrestricted grants from other pharmaceutical companies.
+EURAP has been supported by educational grants to the CPC from Bial, Eisai Pharmaceuticals, GlaxoSmithKline, Janssen-Cilag, Novartis, Pfizer, Sanofi-Aventis and UCB Pharma.
+In addition, national and regional networks may receive support from the same or other pharmaceutical companies.